0AZaZay0/portfolio/README.md

 __API testing__
   * know the difference between SOAP and REST APIs
   * gained experience through manual testing of APIs created for educational purposes
-  * know how to manipulate requests and create test cases using the SoapUI tool
+  * know how to manipulate requests and create test cases using the Postman

-__Exploratory testing__
-  * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively